 Breaks renew willpower so you can return to tasks with fresh energy and focus.

 Schedule regular breaks throughout the day, even if it's just for a few minutes.
 Take a walk outside, do some breathing exercises, or eat a healthy snack.
 All of these activities can help you reset and return to work feeling equipped to make wiser decisions.

 Willpower is essential for productivity, but it’s also a finite resource.
 You can minimize decision fatigue and maximize productivity by using the strategies above.
 And remember, like any muscle, willpower can be trained and strengthened over time.

-By the way, Undock is a tool that can help reduce decision fatigue throughout the day.
-It instantly proposes the best meeting times for all participants across different organizations and time zones–now, you can take all the guesswork out of scheduling.
-It also takes calendar holds into account so you don't have to manually throw out a million holds after proposing meetings.
+By the way, Undock is a tool that can help you reduce decision fatigue.
+It instantly proposes the best meeting times for all participants across different organizations and time zones - now, you can take all the guesswork out of scheduling.
+It also takes calendar holds into account so you don't have to manually block off your entire calendar after proposing meetings.